 Shore of Gibitngil Island after fishing

-Gibitingil Island, a small island near the tip of Cebu Province, is a 20-minute boat ride away from the town of Medellin.
-Because of its geography, most of the residents rely on radios and fisherfolks who return from the mainland, for news and entertainment.
+Gibitingil Island, a small island near the northern tip of Cebu Province, is a 20-minute boat ride away from the town of Medellin.
+Because of its location, most residents rely on radios and fisherfolks who return from the mainland, for news.

-Upon our arrival, we were welcomed by the three female leaders of the island– Nanay Janice, Nanay Evangelyn, and Ate Roxanne.
-We arrived on a weekday so the three of them were all running around tending to the needs of their families, organizing events, or conceptualizing livelihood projects for their community.
-Chaya, Relyn and I held meetings with the employees of the barangay (village) hall.
-We had to pay them a visit to coordinate and align our plans for the next few days on the island.
-As soon as we finished all our meetings, we wandered around the island and enjoyed Gibitngil’s white powdery sand.
+In 2018, Chaya, Relyn and I went to Gibitingil Island to conduct fieldwork for Chaya’s doctoral research in York University.
+We were greeted by the three women leaders of the island upon our arrival–– Nanay Janice, Nanay Evangelyn, and Ate Roxanne.
+We arrived on a weekday so they were all busy tending to the needs of their families, organizing events, and attending community meetings.
+Chaya, Relyn and I held meetings with employees of the barangay (village) hall.
+We had to pay them a visit to coordinate our plans for the next few days on the island.

 Every Sunday night, the women of the island, gather in front of their houses to drink liquor and share stories of their childhood, experiences during the week, or trivial matters that their neighbors would find amusing.
 I was lucky to have witnessed this weekly gathering as it revealed the humorous, more unguarded side of these women-leaders.
 It also provided a great deal of nuanced insight into my understanding of their coastal community.

 One of the women of Gibitngil Island

 As I inched closer to their table, I was within earshot of most of their conversations.
 They all conversed in Bisaya, a language used in most provinces of Visayas and Mindanao.
 As I tried to make sense of their stories, using the little knowledge I had of Bisaya, a favorite topic amongst them is how their ex-mayor’s family built Fantastic Island, a (not-so fantastic) resort along one of their island’s shores.